-Thermoelectric materials are of great practical and scientific interest as they can ‘upcycle’ waste heat into power and so convert otherwise wasted energy into a useful form.
-Porous framework materials, such as the crystalline metal-organic frameworks, in particular have recently been highlighted as desirable candidates for thermoelectric applications as they may couple very low heat conductivity with appreciable electric conductivity.
+Thermoelectric materials can ‘upcycle’ waste heat into power and so convert otherwise wasted energy into a useful form.
+Porous framework materials, such as the crystalline metal-organic frameworks, have recently been highlighted as desirable candidates for such thermoelectric applications.

 EPSRC Research Studentship Details

-To be eligible for a full award (stipend and fees) applicants must have:
+To be eligible for a full award, applicants must have:

-• settled status in the UK, meaning they have no restrictions on how long they can stay and
+- no restrictions on how long they can stay in the UK, and

-• Not been residing in the UK wholly or mainly for the purpose of full-time education (This does not apply to UK nationals).
+- not been residing in the UK wholly or mainly for the purpose of full-time education (This does not apply to UK nationals).
 (See: https://epsrc.ukri.org/skills/students/help/eligibility/ for more details)

-• Applicant required to start in September 2020.
+- Applicant required to start by October 2021.

-• The studentship arrangement will cover tuition fees and provide an annual stipend for up to three years (Currently set as £17,009 in
+- The studentship arrangement will cover tuition fees and provide an annual stipend for up to three and a half years (set as £17,609 for 2021/22).

 For informal enquiries about this position, please contact Dr Petra Ágota Szilágyi